 How do I apply for the joint degree program?

-The application process is summarized on the JD/MBA Admission page.
+The application process is summarized on the MBA Admissions and JD Admissions pages.

 Are there advantages to starting the JD/MBA program at one school or the other?